Reach An Agreement More Productively With Mediation

-Attorneys Tournour and Weiner are accredited mediators who are able to effectively help clients reach lasting legal agreements.
+Tournour Law has accredited mediators who are able to effectively help clients reach lasting legal agreements.

 If we cannot resolve your issue through mediation, you will need to pursue a different avenue for resolving your case.
 We can assist you with the next stage in the process, whether that be another form of alternative dispute resolution or representation in court.